Pale Rider is a fantastic account of the 1918 Spanish Flu pandemic that swept the globe and killed between an estimated 50 to 100 million people.

 While in hot countries, the disease was mistaken for dengue fever, which started with similar symptoms.

-A lot of countries mistook the virus for Typhus, another disease which starts out with flu-like symptoms.
+A lot of countries mistook the virus for Typhus, another disease that starts out with flu-like symptoms.

 Before it was commonly thought that miasma, or bad air, was the cause of diseases.
 However, this had been displaced largely by 1918 with germ theory.